Curtis H. Barnette: Legal

 After graduation from Yale Law School in 1962, he worked as an attorney with the New Haven law firm of Wiggin & Dana until 1967 when he joined the law department of Bethlehem Steel Corporation in Pennsylvania, as an attorney.
 He advanced to general attorney, corporate secretary, assistant general counsel, general counsel, and in 1976, senior vice president and director.
 In 1992 he was elected chairman and chief executive officer.

 His legal work at Bethlehem Steel centered on antitrust, corporate, litigation, labor relations, and international trade.
 He was elected to the Antitrust Council of the American Bar Association and became a member of and president of the association of general counsel, and continues as an emeritus member.

 As secretary he was active in corporate matters, became a member and chairman of the American Society of Corporate Secretaries, and the legal advisory committee of the New York Stock Exchange.

 In 2000, after retirement from Bethlehem Steel Corporation, he became of counsel to the international law firm of Skadden, Arps, Slate, Meagher & Flom, with an office in Washington, D.C.
 He worked, and has written and spoken in the areas of corporate, litigation, international trade, government affairs, and corporate governance, testified before Congressional Committees, and retired in 2011.

-He is a Life Member of the American Law Institute, a Life Patron Fellow of the American Bar Foundationand a Life Fellow of the Pennsylvania Bar Foundation.
+He is a Life Member of the American Law Institute, a Life Patron Fellow of the American Bar Foundation and a Life Fellow of the Pennsylvania Bar Foundation.

 He is admitted to practice law in the states of Connecticut, Pennsylvania, West Virginia, the District of Columbia, the Supreme Court of the United States and other federal courts.